Back to DWU AI Articles

 2.3.4 Airline Revenue Sharing

-airports negotiate terminal concession revenues or parking revenue sharing with airlines.
+At least 10 of 31 large-hub airports have revenue-sharing provisions in their airline agreements as of 2024 (DWU review).
 Revenue shares are treated like unexpected surpluses: complex treatment depending on whether they are applied as rate credits or retained by the airport.

 2.3.5 Transfer and Rolling Coverage